 Back in February I drove to The Baby Show with some friends and the journey took us past the Emirates Air Line London Cable Car.
 I hadn’t seen or heard of it before then and at the time it looked like the strangest thing I had ever seen – more suited to a ski resort than London!
-But jump forward a few weeks and Hubby, his parents and I found ourselves passing the Cable Car so planned to take the children on it as a new experience.
+But jump forward a few weeks and Dave, his parents and I found ourselves passing the Cable Car so planned to take the children on it as a new experience.
 It’s definitely a great activity for children in London.

 The Emirates Air Line is part of the Transport for London public transport network and crosses the River Thames between Greenwich Peninsula and the Royal Docks, just five minutes from the O2 by North Greenwich Tube station.
 Cable Car Cabins arrive every 30 seconds and flights are approximately 10 minutes each way.